MicrosoftLearning/mslearn-openai/Instructions/Exercises/04-code-generation.md

     **Python**

-    ```python
-   # Build the messages array
+    ```python: code-generation.py
+    # Format and send the request to the model
     messages =[
         {"role": "system", "content": system_message},
         {"role": "user", "content": user_message},
     ]

     # Call the Azure OpenAI model
     response = openai.ChatCompletion.create(
         engine=model,
         messages=messages,
         temperature=0.7,
         max_tokens=1000
     )
     ```

+4. Save the changes to the code file.

-## Run your application
+## Run the application

 Now that your app has been configured, run it to try generating code for each use case.
 The use case is numbered in the app, and can be run in any order.

 > **Note**: Some users may experience rate limiting if calling the model too frequently.
 If you hit an error about a token rate limit, wait for a minute then try again.

-1. In the code editor, expand the `sample-code` folder and briefly observe the function and the app for your language.
+1. In the **Explorer** pane, expand the **Labfiles/04-code-generation/sample-code** folder and review the function and the *go-fish* app for your language.
 These files will be used for the tasks in the app.
-1. In the Cloud Shell bash terminal, navigate to the folder for your preferred language.
+2. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
+Then enter the following command to run the application.
-1. Run the application.

     - **C#**: `dotnet run`
     - **Python**: `python code-generation.py`

+    > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

-1. Choose option **1** to add comments to your code.
+3. Choose option **1** to add comments to your code.
 Note, the response might take a few seconds for each of these tasks.

-1. The results will be put into `result/app.txt`.
+    The results will be put into `result/app.txt`.
 Open that file up, and compare it to the function file in `sample-code`.

-1. Next, choose option **2** to write unit tests for that same function.
+4. Next, choose option **2** to write unit tests for that same function.

-1. The results will replace what was in `result/app.txt`, and details four unit tests for that function.
+    The results will replace what was in `result/app.txt`, and details four unit tests for that function.

-1. Next, choose option **3** to fix bugs in an app for playing Go Fish.
+5. Next, choose option **3** to fix bugs in an app for playing Go Fish.

-1. The results will replace what was in `result/app.txt`, and should have very similar code with a few things corrected.
+    The results will replace what was in `result/app.txt`, and should have very similar code with a few things corrected.

     - **C#**: Fixes are made on line 30 and 59
     - **Python**: Fixes are made on line 18 and 31

-The app for Go Fish in `sample-code` can be run, if you replace the lines with bugs with the response from Azure OpenAI.
+    The app for Go Fish in `sample-code` can be run if you replace the lines that contain bugs with the response from Azure OpenAI.
 If you run it without the fixes, it will not work correctly.

-It's important to note that even though the code for this Go Fish app was corrected for some syntax, it's not a strictly accurate representation of the game.
+    > **Note**: It's important to note that even though the code for this Go Fish app was corrected for some syntax, it's not a strictly accurate representation of the game.
 If you look closely, there are issues with not checking if the deck is empty when drawing cards, not removing pairs from the players hand when they get a pair, and a few other bugs that require understanding of card games to realize.
 This is a great example of how useful generative AI models can be to assist with code generation, but can't be trusted as correct and need to be verified by the developer.

     If you would like to see the full response from Azure OpenAI, you can set the `printFullResponse` variable to `True`, and rerun the app.

 ## Clean up

-When you're done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the [Azure portal](https://portal.azure.com/?azure-portal=true).
+When you're done with your Azure OpenAI resource, remember to delete the deployment or the entire resource in the [Azure portal](https://portal.azure.com).